tiendu/tiendu.github.io/src/content/blog/2026-08-13-what-if-ls-isnt-there.md

 And definitely not because I expect anyone to memorize all of them.

-I just want to see what happens when the easy answer is gone.
+What I want to see is whether someone can still make progress when the environment is incomplete.

 Can you reframe the problem?

+Can you figure out what capabilities you actually need?

 Can you use what you still have?

-Can you keep moving?
+Can you keep moving with limited resources?

-That's troubleshooting under constraints.
+That's the real skill.

+Not knowing the perfect command.

+Knowing how to work when the perfect tool isn't there.